10+ Ways to Introduce Bird Watching to Kids

 Join the Club

-Become a member of Atlanta Audubon Society and support conservation, education and advocacy efforts.
+Become a member of Georgia Audubon and support conservation, education and advocacy efforts.
 Right now, they have digital resources and activities for kids to help keep them entertained and learn more about bird watching.

 – Sara Barry